msfjarvis/custom-nixpkgs/README.md

 - [bundletool] : Command-line tool to manipulate Android App Bundles
 - [diffuse] : Java tool to diff between APKs, AARs and JARs
 - [gdrive] : Golang CLI to interact with Google Drive
-- [git-quickfix] : Small Git add-on to commit changes to a new branch without leaving the current one
 - [hcctl]: CLI to look up the status of checks on https://healthchecks.io
 - [healthchecks-monitor]: CLI tool to run commands and report its result to https://healthchecks.io
 - [jetbrains-mono-nerdfonts] : Packaging of the [nerd-fonts] variant of [JetBrains' JetBrains Mono] typeface